marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 ## Linking the pieces with Snakemake
 ### Basic Snakemake syntax
-- Having seen the Nextflow implementation of our pipeline, let's see how Snakemake expresses the same relationships between the inputs and outputs of our analysis steps
-- Before getting into specifics, however, we'll quickly review Snakemake's workflow model and introduce its syntax
-- In contrast to Nextflow, which builds workflows from processes, Snakemake is based on files and the rules that create those files
-- For example, the hypothetical process we used in for the Nextflow syntax introduction would be written as
+Having seen the Nextflow implementation of our pipeline, let's see how Snakemake expresses the same relationships between the inputs and outputs of our analysis steps.
+Before getting into specifics, however, we'll quickly review Snakemake's workflow model and introduce its syntax.
+In contrast to Nextflow, which builds workflows from processes, Snakemake is based on files and the rules that create those files.
+For example, the hypothetical process we used in for the Nextflow syntax introduction would be written as

 ```python
 rule rule_name_1